robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 a hard time even typing that horrendous word.)
 The games I want to see created would be so playable and awesome that not even the most discerning gamer/consumer could tell.
 This has been tried many times before and failed miserably.
-Gamers and teens can smell 'education' in their game ruining the learning and the game.
+Gamers can smell 'education' in their game ruining the learning and the game.
 It's like when you spray fruity air-freshener after having spent 10 minutes filling the toilet boil in your bathroom, with digested gluten and broccoli